antmicro/renode-linux-runner-action/docs/Network.md

 # Network

-The emulated Linux system can access the Internet.
-This allows testing applications that require an Internet connection in addition to access to specific drivers.
-If an Internet connection is not needed it can also be disabled.
+The emulated Linux can access the Internet.
+This allows you to test applications that require an Internet connection in addition to access to specific drivers.
+If an Internet connection is not needed, it can be disabled.

 ## How it works

 The Renode emulator creates a [TAP](https://www.kernel.org/doc/html/latest/networking/tuntap.html) device on the host OS.
-Then, both the tap device and the emulated Ethernet module are connected to the virtual switch.
+Then both the tap device and the emulated Ethernet module are connected to a virtual switch.

 Network configuration: